RNag/aws-teams-logger/README.md

   * As a general rule, use the time listed on the `subject` header in the Teams message; this is the time at when the message was originally logged.
 Note that this might not always align with timestamp that Teams lists for when the message was delivered.

-## Screenshots

-Check out the [docs/images](docs/images) folder for screenshots of sample email messages as they show up in MS Teams and Outlook.

 ## Common Issues
 This section describes common errors that might show up, along with the steps to resolve them.